How to Brew Coffee

 Below is Mighty Good's standard Inverted method.

 DOSAGE (COFFEE : WATER) – 20 grams : full AeroPress (adjust to your taste)

 - Use fresh cold water and bring to a boil in your kettle or stove top.

 - Weigh the coffee beans and grind them medium-fine.

-- Set up AeroPress for inverted method by placing plunger into the bottom of the brew chamber; align the edge of the rubber plunger with the bottom of the number 4 circle on the brew tube; set AeroPress on the counter with the open, flared end of the brew tube facing upwards.
+- Set up AeroPress for inverted method by placing plunger into the bottom of the brew chamber; align the edge of the rubber plunger with the bottom of the number 4 circle on the brew tube; flip the AeroPress and set on the counter with the open, so that the flared end of the brew tube facing upwards.

 - Using the supplied AeroPress funnel, pour ground coffee into the brew chamber; shake lightly to settle grounds evenly at the bottom of the chamber; remove funnel.